VIA-Research/uPIMulator/golang_vm/README.md

 - Tested Environment: uPIMulator has been thoroughly tested on Ubuntu 18.04 with an Intel CPU.
 While we strive for compatibility across different environments, optimal performance and functionality are ensured within the tested setup.

-Please let us know if you encounter any issues in other environments.
+If you encounter issues in unsupported environments, please report them via GitHub Issues.
 We appreciate your feedback as we continue to improve and expand uPIMulator's compatibility.

 ## Install